-Luxembourg is the second leading financial centre for investment funds in the world, behind the United States, and is the leading European centre for captive reinsurance and private banking in the Eurozone.
+Luxembourg is the second leading financial center for investment funds in the world, behind the United States, and is the leading European center for captive reinsurance and private banking in the Eurozone.

-Luxembourg is recognised as being a strong European financial hub, due to its modern legal and statutory framework.
+Luxembourg is recognized as being a strong European financial hub, due to its modern legal and statutory framework.